Cấn Thị Thêu

-Cấn Thị Thêu, 54, is an activist in Vietnam.
-She became an activist of Dương Nội, a village outside of Hanoi, after marrying a local farmer.
-Thêu is known for her work in documenting land seizures and mobilization for the returns of lands and fair compensation from local authorities.
+Cấn Thị Thêu (born 1962) is a Vietnamese human rights activist.
+After moving to Dương Nội, a village outside of Hanoi, after marrying a local farmer, Thêu became known for her work in documenting land seizures and mobilization for the returns of lands and fair compensation from local authorities.
 On 20 September 2016 she was sentenced to 20 months imprisonment by The People's Court of Đống Đa District in Hanoi on charges of “Disturbance public order”.
-Thêu is a "prisoner of conscience".
+Thêu is considered a "prisoner of conscience" by human rights groups.

 Background

 In Vietnam, land is considered people's property have usage rights, but the government is the administrator of its usage.
 In late 2007, local authorities seized the family farm of Thêu without adequate compensation.
 Thêu, her husband and two sons are one of more than 350 families in Dương Nội alone who have been taking their case to local authorities to petition for redress.
 Thêu has been active in campaigning against and documenting land confiscations in Hanoi and surrounding provinces.
 She is calling for adequate compensation for land seizures in Vietnam, supporting others defend their land and calling attention to government expropriation of land at unfair prices.
 In 2020 she was arrested with a criminal charge.